Discovering that your Ridgid Oscillating Sander won’t start can be a common concern for power tool users.

 - Ensure that you’re using proper sanding techniques.
 If you’re putting excessive pressure into the sander or the wood material, chances are it’s the cause of the overheating.

-- If you still find out that the oscillating sander won’t start after all these solutions, we suggest seeking help from professional technicians.
+- If you still find out that the oscillating sander won’t start after all these solutions, I suggest seeking help from professional technicians.